Artificial Intelligence for Scientific Research: Authentic Research Education Framework: AIfSR projects

-\begin{itemize} \item This allows us to naturally include students from various fields (not only computer science students) \item Available time.
-Students in college usually don't have more than 4-6 hours per week to contribute to something on regular basis.
-Scientific projects are great fits for the limited number of hours per week, as the timescale for project completion in academia is usually noticeably longer than in industry. \item Scientists are more eager to share unique data having real value.
-This is rarely the case with commercial companies \item Developing AI applications in the field of science helps further the state of knowledge in the field, which is fulfilling experience for students.
-One can read about currently existing efforts to bring AI to Science in US national labs \cite{stevens2020ai} to learn more. \end{itemize}
+\begin{itemize} \item This allows us to naturally include students from various fields (not only computer science students). \item Students in college typically don't have more than 4-8 hours per week to contribute to a program like AIfSR.
+Scientific projects are a great fit for the limited number of hours per week, as the timescale for project completion in academia is usually noticeably longer than in industry. \item Scientists are more eager to share unique data of real value.
+This is rarely the case with commercial companies. \item Developing AI applications in the field of science helps progress the state of knowledge in the field further, which is a fulfilling experience for students. \end{itemize}

-There is also a reason why we do not work on openly available datasets.
-Even a good standard ML solution (not a highly advanced one) is a good solution compared to the absence of any solution.
-This is in contrast with various projects on openly accessible data sets, where many solutions have already been implemented, and a significant amount of expertise and time commitment is required to achieve any noticeable impact.
+In addition, we do not work on openly available datasets.
+Even a good standard ML solution developed with a unique dataset for a scientific lab is a valuable achievement.
+This contrasts with various projects on openly accessible data sets, where many solutions have already been implemented, and a significant amount of expertise and time commitment is required to achieve any noticeable impact.

-The principles above allow students to work on projects that have an impact on the real world.
-We work with scientists whose immediate work would become better immediately in case a good solution is implemented.
-This is in a contrast with a typical situation of a student coming to a research lab where he/she could contribute only to a very small often non-significant part of an already existing project (a similar situation is with interns in commercial companies).
+The principles above allow students to work on projects that impact the real world.
+We work with scientists whose workflow would improve immediately if a good solution is implemented.
+This is in contrast to a typical situation of a non-experienced student joining a research lab only to get assigned to a small, often non-significant part of an already existing project (a similar situation is with interns in commercial companies).